Qntrl Bridge | Bridge Online Help | Security Controls in Bridge | Bridge Integration

 Cluster

-1. Cluster option enables the users to group similar kinds of Bridges for Load Balancing and Failover mechanism.
+1. Cluster option enables the users to group similar kinds of bridges for Load Balancing and Failover mechanism.
 Refer to this link to learn more about Cluster.

 Proxy